Description

 Input

-Control inputs, normally the measured values obtained by sensors in the system, such as temperature, water level, etc.
+Control inputs, normally the measured values obtained by sensors in the system, such as temperature and water level.

 Setpoint